JAC-CS-Game-Programming-F25/project-muhammad/README.md

 ![Victory Screen](./assets/images/proposal/Victory.png)

 ### Assets

 Assets and textures will be sourced from [Modern Interiors](https://limezu.itch.io/moderninteriors).

 #### Images

 For the 360° images, panoramic photos will be taken of each room at John Abbott College.

 #### Fonts

 -   **Anton** (Anton Regular) - Used for the game logo/title with custom styling (letter-spacing: -1px, font-weight: 900, vertical scale: 1.1)
+-   **Roboto** (Roboto Regular, Roboto Bold) - Used for UI elements, score display, timer, and button text

 #### Sounds

 Sound effects will be sourced from [Freesound.org](https://freesound.org), a community-driven database of free sound effects.
 The game will require the following sound effects:

 -   **Footsteps** - Walking and running sounds for player movement
 -   **Door sounds** - Opening and closing door effects
 -   **Stairs** - Footstep sounds for ascending/descending stairs
 -   **Ghost materializing** - Horror-themed sound for ghost appearance
 -   **Ghost attack** - Sound effect for when the ghost kills the player
 -   **Flag planting** - Success sound when flag is placed correctly
 -   **Round complete** - Sound for successful round completion
 -   **Game over** - Sound for game failure
 -   **Victory** - Sound for completing all rounds successfully